A sublease agreement allows the original tenant to rent out all or part of a property to a new tenant or subtenant.

 - Provide thirty days (30) written notice of your intent not to renew the sublease and/or original lease

 Is subletting illegal in Texas?

-Subletting is not illegal in Texas, However, you cannot sublet with your landlord’s consent according to the Texas Landlord-Tenant Law.
+Subletting is not illegal in Texas.
+However, you cannot sublet with your landlord’s consent according to the Texas Landlord-Tenant Law.
 You should check the original lease to see if it grants the right to sublease.
-If the lease doesn’t mention subleasing, you still must get consent from the landlord in order to sublease.
-If the lease allows you to sublease the property, it’s legal to find a subtenant.
+If the lease doesn’t mention subleasing, you still must get consent from the landlord to sublease.
+If the lease allows you to sublease the property, finding a subtenant is legal.

 Can a tenant sublet without permission?

-No, a tenant can’t sublet without permission in the state of Texas.
+No, a tenant can’t sublet without permission in Texas.
 Notify the landlord and request written permission from the landlord before subletting your property.

 What if the property was subleased without the landlord’s approval?